Ribbon AMBO, hands form Hannes Taljaard and Aleksandr Okhotnikov on a piano keyboard

 Into piano improvisation – from movement, over interaction

-AMBO presented a short workshop for pianists who were attending the International Artepiano Festival in Castelnuovo del Farfa in Italy.
+AMBO presented a short workshop for pianists who were attending the International Artepiano Festival in Castelnuovo di Farfa in Italy.
 We experimented with some of the many ways into improvisation, and construed our workshop on the basis of our experiments.
 The way that we introduced in Castelnuevo took specific movements that form a foundation to help musicians learn rhythmic patterns, and that carry information about sound structures, for example information about categories of pitch collections, as well as phrases and melodic contours.
 The movements were embedded in various forms of social interaction and musical listening.
 We also took the manipulation of a divcerse collection of objects, combined with social interaction as the input for improvisations at the piano.
 This ensured that improvisation happened as an ensmble activity, together with other musicians, and contributed to creating a joyful, aesthetic experience and a rather stress free process.

 Internationale Rhythmik Woche Wien